Vortex PC66 keyboard review (Sponsored)

 I was contacted by Vortex and asked if I would be interested in doing a partner review(s) of their products.
 I haven’t done something like this before so it sounded interesting.
 Upon deciding on details, I felt that this was something I want to try out.
 This review will be of the Vortex PC66 keyboard, hope you like it 😁 Spoiler: It’s quite alright

-Vortex PC66Vortex Keyboard
+Vortex PC66Vortex Store

 Note, affiliate links that provide me with a small kickback from purchases